 Smart contracts operate under a set of conditions that users agree to.
-When those conditions are met, the terms of the agreement are automatically carried out.
+When those conditions are met, the terms of a smart contract are automatically carried out.

 Thus, they allow for automated transactions based on predetermined conditions or triggering events.

-Canya, a service multi vendor ecommerce marketplace platform, implements smart contracts to track transactions, monthly subscriptions, and agreements between platform users.
+Canya, a service multi seller ecommerce marketplace platform, implements smart contracts to track transactions, monthly subscriptions, and agreements between marketplace sellers and consumers.

-Smart contracts help to resolve possible disputes in the online multi store shopping mall:
+Smart contracts help to resolve possible disputes in the online multi seller marketplace:

 Besides the payment, the set of conditions in a smart contract can be anything.

-The decentralized nature of blockchain implies the following features on an eCommerce marketplace system:
+The decentralized nature of blockchain implies the following features on an multi seller marketplace system:

 - nothing is stored at a central location;

-- all transaction data is copied and spread across a network of computers;
+- all data is copied and spread across a network of computers;

 - whenever a new block is added to the blockchain, every computer on the network updates its blockchain to reflect the change;